vimalathithan17/quantum-classification-train/README.md

 - **Performance benefits:** Significantly faster training and inference, especially for larger batch sizes
 - **Backward compatible:** All external APIs remain unchanged; optimizations are internal

+### Pickling and QNode caching (important for saving/loading models)

+The quantum model classes cache a PennyLane QNode instance to avoid the overhead of re-creating it at every call.
+Since QNodes are not always picklable (especially if they are nested closures), the classes implement `__getstate__` and `__setstate__` to make model pickling robust:

+- `__getstate__`: Removes the cached `_qcircuit` QNode and any non-picklable callables (for example the stored `_activation_fn`) from the object's state before pickling.
+Numeric arrays and parameters (quantum weights, classical readout weights, biases) remain in the pickled state.
+- `__setstate__`: Restores the saved numeric state and attempts to recreate the cached QNode by calling the model's `_get_circuit()` factory.
+If the QNode or device cannot be recreated (e.g., PennyLane not installed in the target environment), `_qcircuit` is set to `None` and the object will recreate or fail gracefully later when used.

+This strategy makes `joblib.dump`/`joblib.load` and other pickle-based workflows safe and portable while preserving the runtime performance benefit of a cached QNode.

+### Batched QNode fast-path with sequential fallback

+`qml_models.py` implements a two-stage batched evaluation strategy in `_batched_qcircuit`:

+1. Fast-path batched call: The code attempts to call the QNode with an entire batch (shape (N, n_features)).
+If the device and QNode support batched execution (many PennyLane devices do), this is used and is the fastest path.
+2. Sequential fallback: If the batched call raises an exception or returns an unexpected shape, the code falls back to sequential per-sample evaluation by iterating through the batch and invoking the QNode for each sample.
+This fallback is safe for all QNodes and avoids rare device/serialization issues.

+Practical details:
+- The function also handles single-sample inputs and empty batches explicitly.
+- The fallback keeps code simple and robust: it avoids heavy pickling/parallelization overhead (no thread pool unless required) and ensures correct behavior across different PennyLane devices and versions.

+This combination yields good performance on devices that support true batching while retaining portability and correctness when batched evaluation is not available.

 ### Serializable Adam Optimizer
 A custom Adam optimizer with state persistence:
 - Full save/restore of optimizer state (momentum, velocity, timestep)